21-22 Meridian Elementary Health and Safety Plan

 - Nurses office

-- Students will directly report to their classroom upon arrival no earlier than 8:45 and 9:15 on late start Wednesdays.
+- Students may arrive on campus no earlier than 8:45 and 9:15 on late start Wednesdays.

 - Students are expected to leave campus immediately following dismissal.

-- Students are expected to wear face masks while on the playground/arrival/dismissal staging locations.
+- Students are expected to wear face masks while on the school bus, per CDH mandate.

 - Students will keep personal belongings (backpacks, coats, lunch boxes) with them while on the playground/arrival/dismissal/staging locations.